 It is important for you to take these steps to learn about the various programs available so that you can make an informed decision for your semester abroad:

-- - Consider the information on the courses available, program dates, pre-requisites, and housing arrangements.
+- Consider the information on the courses available, program dates, pre-requisites, and housing arrangements.
 You will need this information to complete the corresponding questions on the Pitzer College Study Abroad application.

 Step 4: Discuss Plans with Your Faculty Adviser.

+Students in any major can include a semester of study abroad in their educational plan.
+Some majors require early planning to fit in a semester abroad.
 You will need to make a preliminary choice of the courses you would like to take while abroad, and your faculty adviser must approve the courses you propose by signing the Adviser Approval form.
 To view the classes available, visit the program’s web page or inquire with the Office of Study Abroad.

 Step 5: Meet Applications Deadlines

 The Pitzer College Study Abroad Application, including an interview with a past participant, a faculty recommendation, faculty adviser approval form, essays, and a language evaluation (if required) must be submitted by the due dates listed above.
 You should distribute the faculty recommendation and language evaluation forms as early as possible to allow sufficient time for faculty to complete them.
 Keep a copy of your completed application (except the confidential recommendation) for your records.

 Students are not normally eligible to study abroad during their first-year at Pitzer.